glemaitre/scikit-cycling/doc/introduction.rst

 * read cycling files;
 * analyze power information from a rider;
-* infer power from heterogeneous source of data.
+* infer some data (e.g. power) from other sensor source.